Presidents in the 1800s

 Thomas J. LeBlanc

-Thomas J. LeBlanc was unanimously elected by The Board of Trustees of the George Washington University as the university's 17th President on January 6, 2017.
+Thomas J. LeBlanc was unanimously elected by The Board of Trustees of the George Washington University as the university's seventeenth President on January 6, 2017.

-Dr. LeBlanc is an accomplished academic leader, who previously served as the executive vice president, provost and professor of computer science and electrical and computer engineering at the University of Miami.
-In that role he was both the chief academic officer and the chief budget officer, responsible for the university’s 10 schools and colleges, the library system, the division of student affairs, the division of continuing and international education and undergraduate education, admissions and financial aid.
+An accomplished academic leader, Dr. LeBlanc previously served as the Executive Vice President, Provost and Professor of Computer Science and Electrical and Computer Engineering at the University of Miami.
+In that role he was both the chief academic officer and the chief budget officer, responsible for the university’s ten schools and colleges, the library system, the Division of Student Affairs, the Division of Continuing and International Education and undergraduate education, admissions and financial aid.

 Dr. LeBlanc began his service at the George Washington University on August 1, 2017.
-In May, 2021, Dr. LeBlanc announced that he would retire in June of 2022.
+In May 2021, he announced that he would retire in June 2022.